hypre-space/hypredrive/docs/usrman-src/installation.rst

 Installation
 ============

-Installing hypredrive is straightforward.
+Installing `hypredrive` is straightforward.
 Follow these steps to get it up and running on your system.

 Prerequisites
 -------------

-Before installing hypredrive, ensure you have the following prerequisites installed:
+Before installing `hypredrive`, ensure you have the following prerequisites installed:

 - `m4 <https://www.gnu.org/software/m4/>`_: GNU package for expanding and processing macros.
 - `Autoconf <https://www.gnu.org/software/autoconf/>`_: GNU package for generating